One College of Pharmacy’s Bold Approach to the COVID-19 Pandemic

 Known for their outside-the-box approach, Guy and his team are aiming high.
 The College’s push for innovative and bold ideas comes at a time of considerable uncertainty but allows for increased collaboration among UK’s faculty.

 “The College of Pharmacy is in a unique position to address this pandemic from all sides,” says Guy.
 “We are one of the strongest colleges in the world when it comes to pharmacy—with a history of innovative education and research.
-We also value and understand the necessity of scientific collaboration.
-We’re in an area with significant health disparities, some of the worst in the U.S. So, when something of this scale affects everyone we know, it's our job to rise to the occasion."
+We’re also in an area with significant health disparities, some of the worst in the U.S. So, when something of this scale affects everyone we know, it's our job to rise to the occasion."